-If soy can be a cause of villous atrophy, and other foods (corn, dairy) can cause villous atrophy, how can we use this finding as a definitive marker for the identification of celiac disease?
+If soy can be a cause of villous atrophy, and other foods (corn, dairy) can cause villous atrophy, how can we use this finding as a definitive marker for the identification of celiac disease ?
 There are a growing number of people diagnosed with celiac disease who are failing to respond to a traditional gluten free diet.
-Is this one of the reasons why?
+Is the abundance of soy protein in gluten free foods one of the reasons why?

 Soy is a Major Processed Food Ingredient

 This information seriously begs the question: shouldn’t doctors also rule out other foods known to cause villous atrophy before making a definitive diagnosis of celiac disease?

 Many gluten free food manufacturers use soy flour and other soy byproducts to produce foods for the gluten free market.
 So is soy gluten free and OK to consume on a gluten free diet?
 If a patient is diagnosed with celiac disease and not told about the possibility of soy as a cause, they could be using these products and perpetuating their illness.